hslatman/apip-http-cache/README.md

 ## TODO / Improvements

-* Look into cache refresh
-* Look into integration with API Platform using PurgerInterface
+* Look into integration with API Platform using PurgerInterface.
 * What about pagination?
 Currently the full cache is purged; sounds reasonable to do, though.
 * What about warming up the request cache?
 In theory, we do know what the cached item should look like, but it might Vary...
-* Add UserContext and handling thereof in the cache
+* Add UserContext and handling thereof in the cache.
-* Add some custom commands for managing the HttpCache
+* Add some custom commands for managing the HttpCache.
+* Look into using tag-based approach to cache invalidation in combination with Symfony HttpCache.
-* Extend documentation with general HttpCache usage server as well as client side
+* Extend documentation with general HttpCache usage server as well as client side.